-Plaintiffs' make three arguments that the Chairs have waived immunity:
+Plaintiffs' rely on three arguments that the Chairs have waived immunity:

-- (1) Legislative immunity should not apply because this case has been pending for "nearly two years," (Doc.
-115 at 43); - (2) The Chairs have waived immunity by "actively participating in the litigation," (id.); and - (3) The Chairs "explicitly waived any privilege in these proceedings," (id.).
+(1) Legislative immunity should not apply because this case has been pending for "over two years," (Doc.
+138 at 36);

+- (2) The Chairs have waived immunity by "actively participating in the litigation," (id. at 37); and - (3) The Chairs "explicitly and implicitly waived immunity in these proceedings."
+(Id.)

 Each of these arguments fails.
 First, the mere passage of time does not waive the privilege, and Plaintiffs cannot show any harm from the delay given the early stage of this case.
 Second, unlike in Singleton v.
 Merrill, 576 F. Supp.
 3d 931 (N.D.
 Ala.
 2021), the Chairs have not engaged in "extensive litigation conduct," id. at 941.
-And third, counsel's statements at an early status conference concerning the Chairs' intent does not itself affect a waiver-particularly where there is a new operative complaint and a new defendant.
+And third, counsel's statements at an early status conference concerning the Chairs' intent does not itself affect a waiver.

 a.
-The mere passage of time does not waive the Chairs' legislative immunity.
+The passage of time does not waive the Chairs' legislative immunity.

-Plaintiffs first raise a laches-style argument that, because this case has been pending for "nearly two years," the Chairs should now be barred from raising the legislative immunity.
+Plaintiffs first raise a laches-style argument that, because this case has been pending for "over two years," the Chairs should now be barred from raising the legislative immunity.
 (Doc.
-115 at 43); (see also id. at 44).
+138 at 36.)